lskatz/SneakerNet/paper/paper.md

 the main program can call each plugin in a standardized way.
 Workflows are thus defined as a specified order of plugins.
 One example order might be genome assembly, followed by MLST, followed by report generation.
 At the time of this writing, 25 plugins are available.
+These plugins are listed in the documentation in a summary table, and each plugin has its own documentation page.

 ## Plugin development